crainiac/chthonic/README.md

 [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/).

 ## Environment Setup
+* Optional: Replace references to the dummy package name, chthonic, with your desired package name by running `sh replace_chthonic.sh <your-package-name>`.
 * Add any package dependencies to `setup.py` and `requirements.txt`.
 (If you decide to `pip install` new requirements as you develop, it's all good!
 Just remember to add them to `setup.py`.
 Adding them to `requirements.txt` is probably a good idea, too.)
 * Install the environment with `vagrant up`.
 * Enter the environment with `vagrant ssh`.